 - 1. Open the visual feedback tab in the STATE section. - 2.
 Change any of the following: - a.
 Power to Off to turn off the standby switch ring illumination. - b.
+Level LEDs to Off or Dim to turn off or dim level meter LEDs. - c.
 Display to Off to turn off the display.